magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 - **Name** -- The plot name, updated automatically based on the **Flow Type** and well
 - **Depth Type**
   - **Pseudo Length**  -- Use the length along the visualized simulation well pipe as depth.
-In this mode, a rounded fraction of the total depth is used to add points with some negative depth, keping the curve value at zero depth constant.
-This is done to make it easier to see the end values of the curves relative to each other.
+  In this mode the curves are extended somewat above zero depth keping the curve values constant.
+This is done to make it easier to see the final values of the curves relative to each other.
   The depth are calculated with **Branch detection** *On* and using the **Interpolated** well pipe geometry.
   ( See [Well Pipe Geometry]({{ site.baseurl }}/docs/simulationwells#well-pipe-geometry) )
   - **TVD** -- Use True Vertical Depth on the depth-axis.